Immigration Alert: USCIS will be accepting Deferred Action for Childhood Arrivals on August 15, 2012. Take the Free Eligibility Quiz Here!

 - be between 12 and 30 years of age at the time of the DREAM Act enactment.

 - have graduated from an US high school, got a GED, or admitted to an institution of higher education.

 If the DREAM Act is passed, a person meeting the requirements stated above, has to:

 - apply for the DREAM Act (since the legislation has not yet passed, there are no specific guidelines on how to apply)

-Individuals would need to enroll in an institution of higher learning in order to obtain a bachelor's degree or higher degree, such as a Ph.D., M.D., etc.; or enlist in one of the branches of the U.S. Armed Services.
+- enroll in an institution of higher education to earn a bachelor’s degree or higher degree OR enlist in one of the branches of the US Military (after granted Conditional Permanent Residency)

 - have completed at least two years of one of the options mentioned in the previous step within six years of approval for conditional permanent residency

 - apply for Legal Permanent Residency and subsequently, after a few years qualify for American Citizenship after five and a half years of the six years is completed.